mybearworld/anplpr/README.md

 A Scratch 3 prototype, uploaded to GitHub Pages.

-All code owned by Massachusetts Institute of Technology.
+All code except for the [`extensions`](/extensions/) folder owned by Massachusetts Institute of Technology.